 11. Completion… We work hard to finish all aspects of your project before you move back in or begin to use the space.
 There are circumstances, however, that may require a "completion list".
 We will compile this list together and assign a value to the remaining tasks.
 Aside from this small "retainage," final payment will be made so you can begin using your remodeled space while we finish the items on the list.
 When the list is completed we will collect the final payment.

-12. Follow-up… Enjoy your newly remodeled space and tell your friends all about your great experience with Jackson Remodeling.
+12. Follow-up… Enjoy your newly remodeled space and tell your friends all about your great experience with Jackson Design Build.
 An "exit interview" will be scheduled so that you can let us know if we can improve our service in any way.
 Finally, before a year is up, we will contact you to see if there are any warranty issues that may need our attention.